osohq/oso/docs/content/python/new-roles/examples.md

 Now, we can use `OsoRoles.assign_role` to assign role on repositories in addition to organizations.

-## Grant access to sub-resources with implied roles
+## Grant access to child resources with implied roles

 Often a role on a parent resource will grant access to all child resources.
 In GitClub, a member of an organization is granted read access to